Lost in Space: Overview

-On October 16, 1997, amidst overpopulation on Earth, the United States is gearing up to colonize space.
+Amidst overpopulation on Earth, the United States is gearing up to colonize space.
 The Jupiter 2, a futuristic saucer-shaped spacecraft, stands on its launchpad undergoing final preparations.
 Its mission is to take a single family on a five-and-a-half-year journey to an Earth-like planet orbiting the star Alpha Centauri.

-The show's ensemble cast focused on the Robinson family, which also consists of a married couple, John (Guy Williams) and Maureen (June Lockhart), and their three children: Judy (Marta Kristen); Penny (Angela Cartwright); and Will (Bill Mumy).
+The show's ensemble cast focuses on the Robinson family, parents John (Guy Williams) and Maureen (June Lockhart), and their three children, Judy (Marta Kristen), Penny (Angela Cartwright) and Will (Bill Mumy).
 John is a professor.
 The family is accompanied by U.S. Space Corps Major Donald West (Mark Goddard).
-The Robinsons and Major West are to be cryogenically frozen for the voyage, and they are set to be unfrozen when the spacecraft approaches its destination.
+The Robinsons and Major West are cryogenically frozen for the voyage, and are set to be unfrozen when the spacecraft approaches its destination.

 Dr. Zachary Smith (Jonathan Harris), a physician working for Alpha Control, which is conducting the launch, is revealed to be a saboteur working on behalf of an unnamed nation or organization, with which he communicated under the code name Aeolis-14-Umbra.
 After disposing of a guard who catches him aboard the spacecraft, Smith reprograms the Jupiter 2s B-9 environmental control robot (Bob May, voiced by Dick Tufeld) to destroy critical systems on the spaceship eight hours after launch.
-To his horror, however, Smith becomes trapped aboard, and after launch his extra weight throws the Jupiter 2 off course, causing it to encounter asteroids.
-This, plus the robot's rampage, causes the ship to prematurely engage its hyperdrive, and the expedition becomes hopelessly lost in the infinite depths of outer space.
+Smith inadvertently becomes trapped aboard, and after launch his extra weight throws the Jupiter 2 off course, causing it to encounter asteroids.
+This, plus the Robot's rampage, causes the ship to prematurely engage its hyperdrive, and the expedition becomes hopelessly lost in the infinite depths of outer space.

 Season 1

 The first season begins as the Robinson family and their pilot are about to set out from Earth for a planet circling the star Alpha Centauri.
 Dr. Smith saves himself from the post-launch crisis of his own making by prematurely reviving the crew from suspended animation.
-The ship survives, but the damage caused by Smith's earlier sabotage of the robot leaves the crew lost in space.
+The ship survives, but the damage caused by Smith's earlier sabotage of the Robot leaves the crew lost in space.
 The Jupiter 2 crash-lands on an alien world, later identified by Will as Priplanus, where they spend the rest of the season and survive a host of adventures.
 Smith remains with the crew and acts as a source of comedic cowardice and villainy, exploiting the eternally forgiving nature of Professor Robinson.